abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/mongodb-on-azure/_index.md

 learning_objectives:
     - Provision an Azure Arm64 virtual machine using Azure console, with Ubuntu as the base image.
-    - Learn how to create an Azure Linux 3.0 Docker container.
-    - Deploy the MongoDb on an Azure Linux 3.0 Arm64-based Docker container and an Azure Linux 3.0 custom-image-based Azure virtual machine.
+    - Deploy the MongoDB on an Azure ubuntu virtual machine.
-    - Perform MongoDB baseline testing and benchmarking in both the containerized and virtual machine environments.
+    - Perform MongoDB baseline testing and benchmarking in both x86_64 and Arm64 virtual machine.

 prerequisites:
     - A [Microsoft Azure](https://azure.microsoft.com/) account with access to Cobalt 100 based instances (Dpsv6).
-    - A machine with [Docker](/install-guides/docker/) installed.
     - Basic understanding of Linux command line.
     - Familiarity with the [MongoDB architecture](https://www.mongodb.com/) and deployment practices on Arm64 platforms.

 author: Jason Andrews

 ### Tags
-skilllevels: Advanced
+skilllevels: Introductory
 subjects: Databases
 cloud_service_providers: Microsoft Azure